xiaogouxo/PyIDM/readme.md

 # Future Plans :
 - use native video library for merging audio and video, will check libav, or possibility with youtube_dl.
+- Design different user interface.

 <br><br>

 # Feedback:
-your feedback is most welcomed by filling an issue on https://github.com/Aboghazala/Hanash <br>
+your feedback is most welcomed by filling an issue on https://github.com/Aboghazala/pyIDM <br>
 or email me: mahmoud_elshahhat@yahoo.com
 Cheers, <br>
 Mahmoud Elshahat, <br>